 CS195 - Hands-on Robotics In this dynamic class, you'll build a robot using the Lego Mindstorms system.
 Many technical aspects of robotics, both hardware and software, are explored.
 But the interpersonal skills required to help complete your team's robot often prove to be equally challenging.

-Our annual Computer Science Research Day includes faculty and graduate student presentations that showcase our research activities and promote research collaborations.
-A keynote address is given by a world-renowned expert on an emerging topic in computing, and our alumni and Board of Advisors are also invited to participate.
+At our annual Computer Science Research Day a keynote address is given by a world-renowned expert on an emerging topic in computing, followed by a day full of faculty and graduate student presentations that showcase our research activities.
 Check out our previous Research Days.

 To find out more about our programs or the University of Vermont, contact us at: